British police identify new suspect in Russian Novichok double agent poisoning

 “The amount of Novichok in that perfume bottle was quite significant and if it had come into the wider circulation of the public, without a doubt it would have killed hundreds if not thousands of people.”

 Police said they would apply for an Interpol notice to be issued for Sergeev, a.k.a.
 Fedotov, on Tuesday.
+Britain does not have a bilateral extradition agreement with Russia, but if any of the three suspects were to visit a country outside of Russia that has such an agreement, then they could be extradited to the U.K. and brought to trial.

+Meanwhile, the European Court of Human Rights on Tuesday said that Russia was responsible for the killing of Litvinenko, a former KGB agent who died in London in 2006 after drinking tea spiked with a radioactive material.

+Their findings echo those in 2016, when a British inquiry concluded that the killing Litvinenko, an outspoken critic of the Kremlin who had defected to Britain, was “probably approved” by President Vladimir Putin.